forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/prettier.md

 lang: en
 ---

-Currently, Prettier supports Apex, Aura, and Lightning Web Components (LWC) as well as standard file formats like `.json`, `.md`, `.html`, and `.js`.
+Prettier code formatter supports standard file formats such as JSON, Markdown, HTML, and  JavaScript.
+Prettier can also support Apex, Aura, and Lightning Web Components (LWC) if you install [Prettier Apex plugin](https://github.com/dangmai/prettier-plugin-apex) contributed by [Dang Mai](https://github.com/dangmai).

-Using Prettier for Apex, Aura, and LWC requires some configuration.

-1. If you don’t already have a `package.json` in your project, run: `npm init`
-   You can accept all the defaults.
+To install the Prettier Apex plugin:

+1. Check if your project contains the `package.json` file.
+If not, run: `npm init` and accept all the default options.

-1. Install Prettier by running: `npm install --save-dev --save-exact prettier prettier-plugin-apex`
+1. Run: `npm install --save-dev --save-exact prettier prettier-plugin-apex`.

-1. Create a Prettier configuration file called `.prettierrc`, in the root of your project, with the following content.
+Before you install the Prettier code formatter, create a configuration file `.prettierrc` in the root of your project.
+If you’d like to know more about customizable format options of Prettier, read [other config options](https://prettier.io/docs/en/options.html).

-   > NOTE: The `"trailingComma": "none"` setting is required for Aura.

    ```json
    {